 recognized as being part of it.
 Yet, since these parallel legal regimes exist within the overarching control of the state, they are still conditional upon recognition and validation by the central power.
 Moreover, these pluralistic influences are likely to be judicially limited in their application, their scope and the circumstances of their operation.
-As such, they do not depart significantly from the idea that law ultimately depends upon a single validating source.
+As such, they do not depart significantly from the idea that law ultimately depends upon a single validating source.36

 Griffiths' analysis continues with a perusal of the academic literature pertaining to legal pluralism.
-His dismisses most socio-legal descriptions of legal pluralism as concerned with the way in which legal pluralism inserts itself in the national legal system, making it de facto a feature of state law and confirming the stranglehold of legal positivism on descriptive legal theory.
-The important insight of Griffiths' critique of legal pluralism as presented by socio-legal scholars is his insistence that state recognition of legal pluralism - as is the case when pre-colonial customary law is recognized by a colonial legal system - is not a prerequisite to the empirical existence of a legal order.
-He continues by excluding definitions of legal pluralism contingent to the co-existence, within a legal system, of different legal imechanisms applicable to similar situations.
+His dismisses most socio-legal descriptions of legal pluralism as concerned with the way in which legal pluralism inserts itself in the national legal system, making it de facto a feature of state law and confirming the stranglehold of legal positivism on descriptive legal theory.37 One important insight of Griffiths' critique of legal pluralism as presented by socio-legal scholars is his insistence that state recognition of legal pluralism - as is the case when pre-colonial customary law is recognized by a colonial legal system - "is not a prerequisite to the empirical existence of a legal order."38 He continues by excluding definitions of legal pluralism contingent to the co-existence, within a legal system, of different legal "mechanisms" applicable to similar situations.
 Such descriptions, once again, make legal pluralism dependant on state law's recognition of its existence and the attribute of clearly definable groups within the legal system.
-For Griffiths, legal pluralism in the "weak" sense is nothing more than a variation on legal
+For Griffiths, legal pluralism in the "weak" sense is nothing more than a variation on legal centralism and does not challenge its underlying assumptions about the origins and justification of power.

-&lt;sup>36 Ibid.
+36 Ibid.
 5-8.
 Examples of conceptions of legal pluralism limited to the interaction of normative orders and state law can be found in Sally Engle Merry, "Legal Pluralism" (1988) 22 (5) Law Soc Rev 869.

-&lt;sup>37 Griffiths critical insight focuses on the contribution of M.B.
+37 Griffiths critical insight focuses on the contribution of M.B.
 Hooker, John Gillisen and Jacques Vanderlinden to socio-legal scholarship.
 Ibid. at 9-14.

-&lt;sup>38 Ibid. at 12.
+$^{^{38}}$ Ibid. at 12.
 This is also the most contentious point of his reasoning, see e.g. Brian Z. Tamanaha, supra note 17.
 Tamanaha accuses "legal pluralists" - and Griffiths at their helm - of confusing law with social life.